 Tap water across the US is, in general, safe to drink.
 So instead of spending money on single-use plastic water bottles, travel instead with a reusable water bottle that you can fill up each morning.
 I like the CamelBak Chute.

-If you're planning to do a bit of hiking on your road trip, then a hydration pack like the Osprey Packs Raptor 14 would also be a good thing to have.
+If you're planning to do a bit of hiking on your road trip, then a day pack with a hydration sleeve is a good investment.
+I like the Osprey Daylight Daypack, which you can add a hydration reservoir to.

 Lastly, it's not a bad idea to travel with a small blanket or two so no one needs to fight over the temperature in the car.